Skip to Content

 If we are considering the withdrawal of your permit, we will make an individual assessment of your situation.
 We might not necessarily need to cancel your permit.

 If we decide to withdraw your residence permit and you are residing in Finland while the decision is made, you may be deported from Finland.
 If you are deported, an entry ban may be imposed on you.
-The entry ban may prohibit entry into Finland or into the entire Schengen area.
+The entry ban may prohibit entry into Finland, the EU Member States or the Schengen area.

 You have always the right to appeal against a decision issued by the Finnish Immigration Service to an administrative court.
-Read more about how to appeal a decision.
+For more information, see the page Appealing a decision.

-If you wish to prevent the cancellation of your residence permit
+If you wish to prevent the withdrawal of your residence permit on the basis of living outside Finland temporarily

 If you want to prevent the withdrawal of your permit when you are temporarily living outside Finland: